shoaiblatif22/codewars-exercises/codewars_fundamentals/codewars.md

 Your function will be tested with pre-made examples as well as random ones.

 If you can, try writing it in one line of code.

+## Q5 ##

+As a part of this Kata, you need to create a function that when provided with a triplet, returns the index of the numerical element that lies between the other two elements.

+The input to the function will be an array of three distinct numbers (Haskell: a tuple).

+For example:

+gimme([2, 3, 1]) => 0